CongBao/Search-and-Rescue/README.md

 # Search-and-Rescue
-COMP329 Assignment2
+### COMP329 Assignment2

-Members: Samuel David Brundell, Chaoyi Han, Cong Bao
+### Members: Samuel David Brundell, Chaoyi Han, Cong Bao

-TODO (30 Nov):
+## TODO (30 Nov):
 1. Jason:
-    * potential problem that it may travel in a cycle during localization
+    * Potential problem that it may travel in a cycle during localization.
-    * pathfinding algorithm is not optimal
+    * Pathfinding algorithm is not optimal.
-    * add more kinds of victims
+    * Add more kinds of victims.
-    * some issues in possible location visibility during localization
+    * [X] Some issues in visibility of possible location and heading.
-    * improve communications between doctor and scout
+    * There's a small possibility that the localization algorithm will end with 0.

 2. LeJOS:
     * Haven't started.